chansey97/sicp/README.md

 # sicp
-Valuable code and exercises from the book "Structure and Interpretation of Computer Programs"
+Valuable code and exercises in the book "Structure and Interpretation of Computer Programs"